code-423n4/2024-04-gondi/README.md

 ## Miscellaneous

-Employees for this sponsor and employees' family members are ineligible to participate in this audit.
+Employees for Gondi and employees' family members are ineligible to participate in this audit.